 We simulate the dynamics over 200 time periods, approximately the number of years covered by our topic-prevalence timelines.
 We focus on the role of the initial proportion of devotees of a specific idea, a key parameter that governs the dynamics of reporting on the idea.
 For the purposes of illustrating the core features of reporting dynamics, we treat the remaining model parameters as purely ancillary.
-The core simulation results appear in Figure 3.
-In each panel of that figure, time is measured on the horizontal axis and the level of reporting on cases decided at time t is measured on the vertical axis.
-Because our aim is merely to highlight qualitative patterns, the scale on the vertical axis is irrelevant and thus suppressed.
+The core simulation results are shown in Figure 3.
+In each panel of the figure, time is measured on the horizontal axis and the level of reporting on cases decided at time t is measured on the